Hang Tuah station: LRT Ampang and Sri Petaling Lines

-Hang Tuah KL Monorail station
+KL Monorail

-The area saw the addition of the Hang Tuah KL Monorail station, a separate station that provides access to Kuala Lumpur Monorail (KL Monorail) services, with the opening of the line on 31 August 2003.
+The area saw the addition of the Hang Tuah Monorail station, a separate station that provides access to Kuala Lumpur Monorail (KL Monorail) services, with the opening of the line on 31 August 2003.
 The station, like virtually all other KL Monorail stations, is elevated and built over Jalan Hang Tuah, but was not initially directly integrated to the nearby existing LRT station until 2012.
-The station had two exits that lead to either side of the road, and is adjacent to and located northeast from the LRT station.
-The station is only accessible via stairways and escalators.
-The station's length is also longer in comparison to certain KL Monorail stations.
+The station had two exits that lead to either side Jalan Hang Tuah, and is adjacent to and located northeast from the LRT station.
+The station was previously only accessible via stairways and escalators.
+The station's length is also longer in comparison to other KL Monorail stations.

-The Hang Tuah monorail station is one of four Kuala Lumpur Monorail stations that serves the Kuala Lumpur Golden Triangle locality, the other three being the Raja Chulan station, the Bukit Bintang station and the Imbi station.
-The station is also one of two KL Monorail stations that is designated as an interchange to and from the Ampang Line and Sri Petaling Line, the other being the Titiwangsa station.
+The Hang Tuah monorail station is one of four Kuala Lumpur Monorail stations that serve the Kuala Lumpur Golden Triangle locality, the other three being the Raja Chulan, the Bukit Bintang and the Imbi.
+The station is also one of two KL Monorail stations that are designated as an interchange with the Ampang Line and Sri Petaling Line, the other being Titiwangsa.